-(8) "Value" means fair market value as finally determined for purposes of the estate tax that is to be apportioned under this [Act], without reduction for the portion of the interest in property that is used, or required to be used, for the payment of estate taxes, without reduction for the payment of estate taxes, made or required to be made, by the recipient of the interest, and without reduction for any special valuation adjustment.
-If an interest in property is encumbered, the term

-- 1 means the fair market value of the interest, as determined under this paragraph, less the outstanding - 2 debt that is secured by the interest.
+(7) "Property received by a person" means a property interest received by a person interested in the apportionable estate without reduction for any taxes charged to the property or paid by that recipient.
+If an interest in property is encumbered, the term means the fair market value of the interest, as determined under this paragraph, less the outstanding debt that is secured by the interest.